imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 ```
 > Modeled after the Wyoming Satellite two‑mic tutorial, adapted from actual shell history.

-This guide reproduces a working setup of the **linux-voice-assistant** project with **Wyoming OpenWakeWord** on a Linux host with a 2‑mic HAT (e.g., seeed-2mic-voicecard).
+This guide reproduces a working setup of the **linux-voice-assistant** project with **Wyoming OpenWakeWord** on a Raspberry PI Zero 2W and a Respeaker 2‑mic HAT (e.g., seeed-2mic-voicecard).
 It assumes a fresh system with sudo access.

 ## Prerequisites
 - A Linux system (Debian/Ubuntu/Raspberry Pi OS or compatible)